rklaeser/PeoplePerson/README.md

-# People Person
+# PeoplePerson

+Never forget a conversation.
+Always remember what matters.
+Build meaningful relationships at scale.

-People Person is a friend journal that helps you remember names and anything else about your friends.
+PeoplePerson is a friend journal and relationship manager.
 It's a learning project so there is no public website.
 Video walk through in the works.

 ![Screenshot 2025-06-05 at 3 25 40 PM](https://github.com/user-attachments/assets/bd91b445-2ac2-4cee-b9db-5446b205601b)